handsontable/handsontable/docs/next/guides/formulas/formula-calculation.md

   ['Number of sheets in this workbook', '=SHEETS()'], ];

-const hyperformulaInstance = HyperFormula.buildEmpty({
+// create an external HyperFormula instance const hyperformulaInstance = HyperFormula.buildEmpty({
+  // to use an external HyperFormula instance,
-  // pass the `internal-use-in-handsontable` license key
+  // initialize it with the `'internal-use-in-handsontable'` license key
   licenseKey: 'internal-use-in-handsontable',
 });